 Double check if your stay is a private room or shared space.

 Immerse yourself!
-If you’re staying somewhere with views, try to find an Airbnb that includes great views.
-I find that Airbnb’s with great views don’t always have an up charge.
+If you’re staying somewhere with great views, book a place that shows those views off.
+Airbnb’s with great views don’t always have an up charge.

 Look for unique stays.
 This is a fun way to have an experience unique to your taste.

-If you’re camping and looking to indulge yourself in nature, I recommend going all in.
-Go for the rustic, wooded, lake front or water view sites because there are really no better views! it is a great chance to have a very special location
+If you’re camping and looking to indulge yourself in nature go for the rustic, wooded, lake front or waterfront sites because there are no better views!

 1. Safety – This might totally just be in my head but I always feel most safe in a state park, especially when I am alone.
 The fact that you are typically required to pay for an annual pass, a camping pass, and strict check-in / check-out times are enforced provides a nice sense of comfort.